tillprochaska/embed/README.md

 This plugin extends [Kirby 2 CMS](http://getkirby.com) with some basic [oEmbed](http://oembed.com) functionalities.
 It uses [Embera](https://github.com/mpratt/Embera) as a PHP wrapper for oEmbed.

-Using this plugin enables Kirby 2 CMS to display embeds of several media sites (e.g. YouTube, Vimeo, Soundlcoud) by only providing the URL to the medium.
+Using this plugin enables Kirby 2 CMS to display embeds of several media sites (e.g. YouTube, Vimeo, Soundcloud) by only providing the URL to the medium.
 The plugin also includes some [options](#options) to reduce the site loading time by using lazy videos (thumbnail preview and embed is only loaded after click) as well as thumbnail and embed HTML caching.

 # Installation
 1. Download [Kirby oEmbed](https://github.com/distantnative/kirby-oembed/zipball/master/)